 If You Spot This in Your Mouth, You're at Risk for Heart Attack, Says Study

 There are many risk factors for heart attacks—age, high blood pressure, high cholesterol, and genetics included—per the Centers for Disease Control and Prevention.
 However, there are also less obvious conditions that can determine your likelihood of experiencing a major cardiovascular event.
 According to one study, there is even a dental condition that can even come into play.
-Read on to find out what it is.
+Read on to find out what it is.—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Study Shows Link Between Gum Disease and Heart Damage